NiklasJonsson/gfx/notes.md

 TODO:

 1. Validation layers fail, shaders doesn't seem to be correctly compiled.
+  `check-shaders` fails as well, start looking there.
+Might be due to the upgrade of shaderc and vulkan sdk.
 2. Imgui UI for inspecting the pipeline service:
     1. Compile times
     2. List all shaders, pipelines etc.